jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 ```bash
 sudo apt install steamlink
 ```
-4. After the installation is complete, you can launch Steam Link by clicking on the Steam Link icon in the Games menu or by typing the following command in the terminal:
+4. After the installation is complete, you can launch Steam Link by clicking on the Steam Link icon on the desktop or by typing the following command in the terminal:
 ```bash
 steamlink
 ```